Machiavellianism (psychology): Construct validity and criticism

 Daniel Jones has stated that the MACH IV, despite all of its merits, is an "outdated instrument" and "is not helping the field with precision".
 He ultimately states that it "should be replaced by assessments that are more precise reflections of the construct."
 Scholars note that there is a tendency to conflate the scale with Machiavelli's ideas, even though it has zero relation to the historical figure or his political works.
-Regarding the MACH-IV, recent scholars have stated that almost all of items on the scale attributed to Machiavelli do not come from him, with only one item (item 20) corresponding somewhat to his actual writings.
+Regarding the MACH-IV, scholars have stated that almost all of items on the scale attributed to Machiavelli do not come from him, with only one item (item 20) corresponding somewhat to his actual writings.
 Also, two items on the MACH-IV reference P.T.
 Barnum (born 1810) and voluntary euthanasia, both of which are unrelated to Machiavelli's ideas.

 Researchers debating how to best measure Machiavellianism proposed an Avoidance Questionnaire (MAAQ), which separates strategic striving for advantage from misanthropically driven prevention of loss.
 In two German samples, both facets related as expected to disagreeableness, dominance seeking, and mistrust; however, the nomological networks of Machiavellianism Approach and subclinical psychopathy were nearly identical, indicating the MAAQ failed to sufficiently differentiate from psychopathy.
 A second study across Germany, Canada, the United Kingdom, and Serbia (ntotal = 1,853) showed partial scalar cross-national invariance, with Germans scoring lower in both facets than most other groups, supporting cross-national equivalence but undermining construct validity.